 The Elk Mountain has two great options, their wall tent and their bell tent.
 The Yukon Bell tent will likely fit what you are looking for in a glamping tent.
 This tent comes in three different size diameters 13 foot, 16 foot, and 20 foot.
 The bell tent looks somewhat like a yurt on the outside.
 The big difference between a bell tent and a yurt is the bell tent doesn’t have heavy wood lattice-work.
 Instead, it is supported by galvanized steel poles which makes it not only lighter but easier to set up.
 Without the wood lattice-work, it does mean the side walls are a little lower at three feet.
 But this tent can have a pole height (which holds the center of the tent up) between 8-11.5 feet tall (depending on which size of bell tent you choose).
 There will be no need to slouch in this tent.
 You can feel right at home with its many sizes available.

 Traditionally this style of tent used cotton canvas which could shrink, become moldy, or get covered in mildew.
 This is not a problem with the Elk Mountain Yukon Bell tent.
-The 11-ounce canvas that’s used in these tents is polyester-based with a breaking strength of 449 pounds (warp direction) and 382 pounds (fill direction).
+The 11-ounce canvas that’s used in these tents is 100% polyester-based with a breaking strength of 449 pounds (warp direction) and 382 pounds (fill direction).
 That is so much tougher than your traditional canvas which has a breaking strength of 382 pounds (warp direction) and 241 pounds (fill direction) for 12-ounce canvas and about 210 pounds (warp direction) and 140 pounds (fill direction) for 10-ounce canvas.
-Not only is Elk Mountain canvas tougher than your average canvas it is also lightweight and water-resistant.
+Not only is Elk Mountain canvas tougher than your average canvas it is also lighter and water-proof and just as breathable as cotton canvas.
 Traditional canvas can be heavy and cotton will absorb the water making it even more cumbersome.
 Why is their canvas so important for your glamping trip?
 If you want to do years of glamping trips then you want a tent that is large, comfortable, and is built to last.
 The Yukon Bell Tent fits those requirements.
 The waterproof canvas will also help you stay warm and dry if you get caught in an unexpected storm while glamping.
 Nothing ruins a trip faster than finding yourself in a wet tent.

 The Yukon Bell Tent doesn’t just have high-quality canvas it also includes four screened windows, one screened door and four screened peak air vents.
 This will keep your tent well ventilated and allow plenty of natural light into your tent while keeping unwanted bugs out.
 So you can just relax in your large tent but still be able to see nature from the many windows in your tent.
 Which is the peak of glamping being comfortable while enjoying the wonderful vistas of nature.
 If you are feeling particularly adventurous you can even go winter glamping in this four-season bell tent.
 This tent was made to be used in all seasons.
 It comes with an uncut stove pipe jack with cover.
 This will allow you to have a wood stove inside your tent.
 That way even on the coldest of winter days you can stay warm and comfortable.